VistA:Could the EHR Rise from the Embers like a Phoenix?

 VistA is a very solid and cost effective EHR infrastructure.
 Unfortunately, EHR infrastructure and tooling is not a very sexy topic.
 Want to put a room full of people to sleep?
 Throw together a slide deck on refactoring and web services.
 But it’s a conversation that needs to be had because once you have good infrastructure, everything else becomes easy.
 Want an Instapot delivered to your door next day?
 Amazon needs good infrastructure to distribute packages quickly and efficiently.
 Looking to binge watch Game of Thrones this weekend?
 Our telecommunications backbones make that possible.
 We barely need to think about the logistics associated with these things because these pieces of public infrastructure are just there and work.

 There seems to be a large gap in the marketplace regarding inexpensive, quality open source EHR options.
 VistA is well positioned to compete in this space.
 I think with all the investment the VA put into VistA, it got close to a working public/private model with OSEHRA; at least the groundwork was laid.
 In addition, the VA has committed to continue supporting VistA for at least the next decade.
-With this in mind, OSEHRA or an organization like it could continue to serve the role of VistA custodian while companies develop their individual models around marketing full EHR solutions based on VistA.
+With this in mind, an organization like OSEHRA could continue to serve the role of VistA custodian while companies develop their individual models around marketing full EHR solutions based on VistA.
 VistA has an active community.
-Entire nations such as the Kingdom of Jordan are still committed to running the entire nation’s health infrastructure on VistA.
+The Kingdom of Jordan is committed to running the entire nation’s health infrastructure on VistA and other nations, including India, are following Jordan’s lead.
 What VistA needs is a messaging overhaul and the community must step fully into the 21st century if VistA is going to be an EHR powerhouse over the coming decades.